-Redoing Your Bath without Winning the Lottery: Affordable Bathroom Remodeling
+Redoing Your Bath Without Winning the Lottery: Affordable Bathroom Remodeling Tips

 Sometimes, all you really need to do to upgrade a bathroom is change an outdated color scheme to one that’s more contemporary: switch out forest-green and honey oak cabinets, for example, for sky-blue and pristine white.
 Bathroom walls in a smooth semi-gloss finish repel stains, spots, and moisture while reflecting additional light, a boon for small, closed-in spaces.